remipassmoilesel/tor-share/README.md

 ## Purpose

 With Tor-share you can chat, share files or publish a simple PHP website anonymously on Tor network, The Onion Router.
-Tor-share is a light Alpine Linux Docker container.
+Tor-share is a light Alpine Linux Docker image.

 More about Tor network: https://en.wikipedia.org/wiki/Tor_(anonymity_network)